scicloj/scicloj.github.io/content/en/docs/community/groups/jointprob/index.md

 In between those regular biweekly sessions, we encourage ad-hoc sessions to explore specialized topics or practice further.

 ### Video platform
-We will mostly use [Jitsi](https://jitsi.org/) for video meetings.
-The links for the various sessions will be shared at the corresponding topic threads at the [#sessions chat stream](https://jointprob.zulipchat.com/#narrow/stream/331545-sessions).
+For video meetings, we currently use Zoom.
+The links for the meetings is shared in the sessions' calendar events.

 ## Groups